 Not everything I do in life is practical.
 Some things are a matter of style, taste, and aesthetics.
 In fact, Steve Jobs argued that everything is a matter of taste.

-He famously said that Microsoft didn’t have taste.
+He famously said that Microsoft didn’t have a taste.
 That’s why they sucked in his opinion.
 I agree.
 In fact, most people and organizations are so boring that you can’t listen for a second to what they say.

-From studying Steve Jobs, I learned how you can combine practical thinking with unpractical things like taste.
+From studying Steve Jobs, I learned how you can combine practical thinking with unpractical things like the taste.
 Because when you combine those two things, you truly have a winning combination.

 - People without practical thinking remain starving artists.

 Life is way too short to be boring.
 Make it fun.
 Now that’s practical.